Why do we wake up at night?

 • Even if we can't remember it, we wake up up to 30 times every night.

-• The cause of frequent waking up at night can be both external stimuli such as noise, lighting conditions or room climate and internal stimuli such as stress, poor nutrition or dreaming.
+• The cause of frequent awakenings at night can lie in external stimuli such as noise, lighting conditions or room climate as well as in internal stimuli such as stress, poor diet or experiencing dreams.

-• Avoid stress before going to bed and don't put yourself under pressure even when you're awake at night.
+• Avoid stress before going to bed and do not put yourself under pressure even when you are awake at night.

-• Make sure you sleep in a dark environment and avoid bright screen lights in particular.
+• Make sure your sleeping environment is dark and avoid bright screen lights.

 • Minimize potential sources of noise or sleep with protective earplugs.

-• Eat light meals before bed, reduce fluid intake, and avoid caffeinated foods in the last 3 to 4 hours.
+• Eat light meals before bed, reduce fluid intake, and avoid foods containing caffeine in the last 3 to 4 hours.

-• Prefer a cool room climate between 16 and 18 degrees and avoid overheating while sleeping.
+• Prefer a rather cool room climate between 16 and 18 degrees and avoid overheating while sleeping.

 Greetings and see you soon!